-At Dows Lane, we screen all students three times each year to determine who will receive Response to Intervention (RtI).
+At Dows Lane, we screen all students three times each year to determine who will receive MTSS services.

 Data-Based Decision Making

 Teachers use the information from the screening and progress monitoring assessments to make decisions about instruction.
 We want to make sure each student is getting the right instruction at the right tier to be successful.
-Teachers, RTI providers, Related Service Providers, and Administrators meet throughout the year to discuss students and their academic and social emotional needs.
+Teachers, MTSS providers, Related Service Providers, and Administrators meet throughout the year to discuss students and their academic and social emotional needs.
 Teachers communicate with families about plans to best meet their child's learning and behavior needs.

 All students are taught using instructional methods that research has shown to be effective.
 Instruction is differentiated for skill levels and learning styles.
 Tier 1 interventions generally take place in the classroom and are carried out by the classroom teacher.

 Students who are identified for being at-risk receive additional targeted instruction in small groups.
 Tier 2 support is generally provided by an interventionist or a special education teacher in a pull-out location.

-Students in this tier receive more frequent, more intensive additional instruction in a very small group.
-Tier 3 support is generally provided out of the classroom by someone other than the classroom teacher,
+Students in this tier receive more frequent and/or more intensive additional instruction in a small group or 1:1.
+Tier 3 support is generally provided out of the classroom by someone other than the classroom teacher.

-Classroom teachers and MTSS Related Service Providers monitor the progress of each student to see what changes, if any, need to be made to the RtI instruction the student receives.
+Classroom teachers and MTSS Related Service Providers monitor the progress of each student to see what changes, if any, need to be made to the MTSS services that the student receives.